 \section{Introduction}

 Deep neural networks (DNNs) have become the de-facto performing technique in the field of computer vision~\cite{He_2016}, natural language processing~\cite{devlin2018bert}, and speech recognition~\cite{deepspeech3}.
-They require only limited domain knowledge to reach state-of-the-art performance given sufficient data and computation.
-However, the current DNNs are basically black-boxes with hundreds of layers of convolution, non-linearities, and gates, optimized solely for competitive performance, and our understanding of the reasoning of DNNs is lagged behind.
-DNNs' predictions may be backed up with a claimed high accuracy on benchmarks.
+Given sufficient data and computation, they require only limited domain knowledge to reach state-of-the-art performance.
+However, the current DNNs are largely black-boxes with many layers of convolution, non-linearities, and gates, optimized solely for competitive performance, and our understanding of the reasoning of DNNs is rather limited.
+DNNs' predictions may be backed up by a claimed high accuracy on benchmarks.
 However, it is human's nature not to trust them unless human experts are able to verify, interpret, and understand the reasoning of the system.
 Therefore, the usage of DNNs in real world decision-critical applications, such as surveillance cameras, drones, autonomous driving, medicine and legal, still must overcome a trust barrier.
-To address this problem, researchers have developed many different approaches to explain the reasonings of DNNs~\cite{simonyan2013deep,zeiler2014visualizing, bach2015pixel, gan2015devnet, ribeiro2016should, dabkowski2017real, fong2017interpretable, li2016understanding, lundberg2017unified, shrikumar2017learning, YanRanRan18, HorUdwFla19}.
-Intuitively, interpretable explanations should be concise and coherent such that they will be easier for human to comprehend.
+To address this problem, researchers have developed many different approaches to explain the reasonings of DNNs~\cite{simonyan2013deep,zeiler2014visualizing,bach2015pixel,gan2015devnet,ribeiro2016should,dabkowski2017real,fong2017interpretable,li2016understanding,lundberg2017unified,shrikumar2017learning,YanRanRan18,HorUdwFla19}.
+Intuitively, interpretable explanations should be concise and coherent such that they are easier for human to comprehend.
 However, most existing approaches do not take these requirements into account as manifested by the opaqueness and redundancies in their explanations~\cite{simonyan2013deep,bach2015pixel,dabkowski2017real,fong2017interpretable}.